wangyz1999/resume-web/content/home/experience.md

     location: New York, NY
     date_start: '2021-09-01'
     date_end: ''
-    description: Directed by Prof. Hod Lipson and Ph.D. student Boyuan Chen, I created and implemented a supervised learning pipeline that learns the natural lips and facial movements through human speech visual-audio data.
-The pipeline utilizes a Wasserstein Generative Adversarial Network (WGAN) architecture conditioned on speech audio data and could generate face landmarks representing the facial movement implied by the audio.
-The model was trained on the VoxCeleb2 dataset, and I devised several data processing techniques including but not limited to facial landmarks extraction, visual-audio timing alignment, face alignment, and data distribution analysis.
-The pipeline will be integrated into the third generation of our face robot Eva to lip-synchronize its speech.
+    description: >-
+      Multimodal Learning and Lip Syncronization Research
+      * Created the learning pipeline that generates face landmarks representing facial movements based on human speed audio data
+      * Designed a sample efficient conditional WGAN deep learning architecture, trained on ~6000 videos using the VoxCeleb2 dataset
+      * Initiated data analysis and pre-processing such as face alignment and audio processing to reduce training time within 15 mins

   - title: Student Worker
     company: USC Institute for Creative Technologies